 The three tiers of counties are as follows:

 The System uses a combination of three metrics: case rate, the percent of tests that are positive, and hospital impact within the county.

-As of May 13th, there are no red counties, 19 orange counties, 56 yellow counties, 24 light yellow counties, and 1 green count.
+As of July 22, 2021, there is one red county, 12 orange counties, 41 yellow counties, 41 light yellow counties, and 51 green counties.
 DHHS publishes an updated System report the 2nd week of every month.

 A document outlining the System, along with the initial classifications, can be found here.

 NC Department of Health and Human Services: https://www.ncdhhs.gov/